Pinpoint tests of the instrument cluster

 DETAILS/RESULTS/ACTIONS

-• Does the fuel gauge needle go through full sweep?
+• Does the fuel gauge needle complete a full sweep?

 Yes